-The Edinburgh Sustainable Innovation conference will be the embodiment of of a change in the Scottish sustainability movement.
-We are building a platform, with support from the RSA Scotland and the 2050 Youth Climate Group, that will help change the rhetoric surrounding sustainability.
-By engaging proactive young people in sustainability like never before we will create an environment which stimulates a two way communication between experienced professionals and politicians with the student body.
+ESIC: The Edinburgh Sustainable Innovation conference is more than just a talking point.
+It embodies the transformation and committment in the Scottish sustainability movement.
+Building a platform, with support from the RSA Scotland and the 2050 Climate Group, that will help bring environmental and socially viable solutions to the forefront of our lives.
+Engaging proactive young people in stimulating a two way communication between experienced professionals and politicians with the student body.

 1. Technological innovation: